Theatre for Young Audiences

 Meet my Unusual Family [2019 - present]

-This was first presented at Esplanade's Moonfest 2019.
+This was first commissioned by Esplanade's Moonfest 2019.

-It has also toured to Asians Civilisations Museum, SAFRA Toa Payoh, Our Tampines Hub and Sun Yat Sen Memorial Hall.
+It has also been presented at Asians Civilisations Museum, SAFRA Toa Payoh, Our Tampines Hub and Sun Yat Sen Memorial Hall.

 Every year during the festivities, GuaiGuai and her family of magical monsters gather to celebrate.
 However, she is often teased for not being monstrous enough.
 GuaiGuai is tired of feeling bad about herself and needs help to find her very own special monster power in time for the party!